(415) 354-4241 info@drbernecker.com

 Parenting – Joyous But Stressful!
 Therapy for Parents Can Help.

-None of us were given a manual.
-As a psychologist I, Dr. Myra Bernecker, can help you whether your kid is a toddler, teen, or young adult.
-All parent’s today struggle with balancing demanding work schedules with hectic family life.
+None of us received a parenting manual.
+As a psychologist I, Dr. Myra Bernecker, can assist you, whether your child is a toddler, teenager, or young adult.
+Today, all parents grapple with balancing demanding work schedules and busy family lives.

 Often when giving therapy for parents, caregivers come to me for help because they are ready to: